sandialabs/OWENS.jl/docs/src/indepth_installation.md

 # Pkg.add("PyPlot")
 ```

-## OWENS Installation for Julia 1.10 and older (down to 1.6)
+## OWENS URL-Dependency Fallback for Julia 1.6+
+Use this fallback for Julia 1.10 and older, or for Julia 1.11+ environments where the one-line URL install cannot resolve the unregistered OWENS OpenFAST dependencies.
 These steps require a secure download, such as through the SSH keys detailed above, to avoid man-in-the-middle attacks.
 ```julia

 using Pkg